krisono/AI-Dashboard/README.md

-# MammoAssist
+# AI Assist

-An AI-assisted radiology "second-reader" dashboard for screening mammography.
+Interactive Human–AI collaboration dashboard prototype.
 This is a **demo prototype** for educational purposes only, not a real medical device.

 ## 🚀 Stage 1 Complete: Scaffold & Base Layout